-Our chapter now counts upwards of 1000 members and continues to sustain, restore, reconnect and protect the rivers and their watersheds.
-The RMF Chapter is one of the finest chapters of Trout Unlimited, thanks to the support of thousands of local members, hundreds of board members, thirteen presidents, Colorado TU, and of course, national Trout Unlimited.
+Our chapter now counts approximately 1000 members and continues to sustain, restore, reconnect and protect the rivers and their watersheds.
+The RMF Chapter is one of the finest chapters of Trout Unlimited, thanks to the support of thousands of local members, hundreds of board members, sixteen presidents, Colorado TU, and of course, national Trout Unlimited.
 We perhaps face our biggest challenges ever as we work to restore our home waters after the recent devastating fires and floods.

 July 2009 marked the 50th anniversary of TU’s founding, on the banks of the Au Sable River near Grayling, Michigan.
 The 16 fishermen who gathered at the home of George Griffith were united by their love of trout fishing, and by their growing disgust with the state’s practice of stocking its waters with “cookie cutter trout”-catchable-sized hatchery fish.
 Convinced that Michigan’s trout streams could turn out a far superior fish if left to their own devices, the anglers formed a new organization: Trout, Unlimited (the comma was dropped a few years later).